 Faculty Advisory Committee

 Each trainee is assigned an advisory committee that is appointed by the INP Executive Committee prior to the trainee’s matriculation in the program.
-The committee consists of three participating faculty members.
+The committee consists of two participating faculty members.

 Students meet with their faculty advisory committee, upon matriculation, to select a curriculum from approved course options, and a rotation schedule.
 Subsequent meetings occur at the end of each quarter during the year.
 At each meeting, lab and course performance for the just completed quarter are discussed and classes/lab rotations for the upcoming quarter are adjusted as necessary.